Nepenthes development setup on Mac OS X

 - and export frontend localization files

-Now, run the following tasks to migrate and seed the dev database, and prepare the test setup for running tests locally.
+bin/setup_devNow, run the following tasks to migrate and seed the dev database, and prepare the test setup for running tests locally.

-RAILS_ENV=development bin/rails db:seed
+RAILS_ENV=development bin/rails db:seed1

 Run Nepenthes through overmind